Prostanthera - Australian Mint Bush: Planting and Growing

 Prostanthera rotundifolia (botanical plate circa 1840)

-The most common species are Prostanthera cuneata, Prostanthera ovalifolia, Prostanthera rotundifolia, but one can also find Prostanthera caerulea, Prostanthera lanceolata, Prostanthera nivea var. induta, Prostanthera lasianthos, Prostanthera melissifolia, Prostanthera staurophylla (Tenterfield Mint Bush) and Prostanthera sieberi.
+The most common species are Prostanthera cuneata, Prostanthera ovalifolia, Prostanthera rotundifolia, but you can also find Prostanthera caerulea, Prostanthera lanceolata, Prostanthera nivea var. induta, Prostanthera lasianthos, Prostanthera melissifolia, Prostanthera staurophylla (Tenterfield Mint Bush), and Prostanthera sieberi.

 Prostanthera rotundifolia, Prostanthera cuneata (© color line) and Prostanthera lasianthos (© Leonora Enking)

-Typically, Prostanthera are small bushes, usually very ramified : less than one metre high for Prostanthera cuneata.
-But some form beautiful shrubs up to 2 m tall like Prostanthera ovalifolia or Prostanthera caerulea.
-Others still form small trees up to 10 m tall in their natural habitat, such as Prostanthera lasianthos.
-In short, the Prostanthera genus is vast and diverse.
+Typically, Prostanthera are small bushes, usually very branched : less than a metre high for Prostanthera cuneata.
+But some form beautiful shrubs up to 2 m tall, like Prostanthera ovalifolia or Prostanthera caerulea.
+Others still form small trees nearly 10 m tall in their natural habitat, such as Prostanthera lasianthos.
+In short, the genus Prostanthera is vast and diverse.

 The foliage is evergreen and releases a strong camphor or mint scent when crushed.
-This fragrance earned it the nicknames “bush mint” or “Australian mint”.
-The leaves are single and opposite and develop in numbers along the stems.
-Note that branches and stems often have a square section, a characteristic of the Lamiaceae family.
+This fragrance has earned it the nicknames “Bush mint” or “Australian mint.”
+The leaves are single and opposite and grow abundantly along the stems.
+Note that the branches and stems often have a square cross-section, a characteristic of the Lamiaceae family.

-Flowering occurs in spring or summer depending on the species and is usually arranged in clusters.
-Each flower is more or less bell-shaped, but the two lips typical of the Lamiaceae family are clearly distinguishable.
-The upper lip forms a galea with two fused lobes, while the lower lip, marked at its base by a yellow spot, has 3 well-defined lobes.
-Depending on the species, flowers can be white, yellow, green, blue, purple, mauve or even red.
+Flowering occurs in spring or summer, depending on the species, and is usually arranged in clusters.
+Each flower is more or less bell-shaped, but the two typical lips of the Lamiaceae family are clearly distinguishable.
+The upper lip forms a helmet with two fused lobes, while the lower lip, marked at its base by a yellow spot, has three well-defined lobes.
+Depending on the species, the flowers can be white, yellow, green, blue, purple, mauve, or even red.

 Prostanthera incisa (© HQ), Prostanthera junonis and Prostanthera rose